adrg/libvlc-go/README.md

 through the provided player interfaces.
 It relies on Go modules in order to mirror each supported major version of libVLC.

-Documentation for v3, which implements bindings for libVLC 3.X, can be found on [pkg.go.dev](https://pkg.go.dev/github.com/adrg/libvlc-go/v3@v3.0.0) or on [GoDoc](https://godoc.org/github.com/adrg/libvlc-go/v3).
+Documentation for v3, which implements bindings for libVLC 3.X, can be found on [pkg.go.dev](https://pkg.go.dev/github.com/adrg/libvlc-go/v3) and on [GoDoc](https://godoc.org/github.com/adrg/libvlc-go/v3).
-Documentation for v2, which implements bindings for libVLC 2.X, can be found on [pkg.go.dev](https://pkg.go.dev/github.com/adrg/libvlc-go/v2@v2.0.0) or on [GoDoc](https://godoc.org/github.com/adrg/libvlc-go/v2).
+Documentation for v2, which implements bindings for libVLC 2.X, can be found on [pkg.go.dev](https://pkg.go.dev/github.com/adrg/libvlc-go/v2) and on [GoDoc](https://godoc.org/github.com/adrg/libvlc-go/v2).

 ## Prerequisites